Betsy Rawls

 Elizabeth Earle Rawls (May 4, 1928 – October 21, 2023) was an American professional golfer who played on LPGA Tour.
 She won eight major championships and 55 LPGA Tour career events.
-She was a member of the World Golf Hall of Fame.
+She is a member of the World Golf Hall of Fame.

-Early life and education
+Early life

-Rawls was the daughter of Robert Miller and Mary Earle Rawls.
-She was born in Spartanburg, South Carolina, and moved to Arlington, Texas, in 1940.
-She went on to graduate from Lovelady High School and enrolled in North Texas Agricultural College (now UT-Arlington) in 1946 as a physics major.
+In 1928, Rawls was born in Spartanburg, South Carolina.
+She was the daughter of Robert Miller and Mary Earle Rawls.
+In 1940, her family moved to Arlington, Texas.

+Rawls did not start playing golf until the age of 17.
+She went on to graduate from Lovelady High School in Lovelady, Texas.

+Amateur career

+In 1946, Rawls enrolled in North Texas Agricultural College (now UT-Arlington) as a physics major.
 As a freshman, she was recognized by faculty and department heads as a "Who's Who" in Physics, and was selected for the Phi Kappa Theta honor society.

-The following year Rawls transferred to the University of Texas at Austin, where she graduated from with a degree in physics in 1950.
+In 1947, Rawls transferred to the University of Texas at Austin.

-Amateur career

-Rawls started playing golf at age 17.
 She won the Texas Amateur in 1949 and 1950.
 She also won the 1949 Trans-National and the 1950 Broadmoor Invitational.
+She graduated from with a degree in physics in 1950.

-In 1950, she finished second at the U.S. Women's Open as an amateur.
+In 1950, a few months after graduating, she finished in solo second place at the U.S. Women's Open.

 Professional career

-Rawls turned professional in 1951 and joined the LPGA Tour.
+In 1951, Rawls turned professional.
+She joined the LPGA Tour.
 She won her first tournament that year at the Sacramento Women's Invitational Open.
 She would go on to win a total of 55 events on the LPGA Tour, including eight major championships.
 In 1959, she earned the LPGA Vare Trophy for lowest scoring average.
 She was the tour's leading money winner in 1952 and 1959 and finished in the top ten on the money list a total of nine times.
-She led the tour in wins three times, 1952 with eight, 1957 with five (tied with Patty Berg), and 1959 with ten.
+She led the tour in wins three times: in 1952, 1957, and 1959.

-Rawls was the LPGA's president from 1961 to 1962.
-In 1967, when the LPGA Tour Hall of Fame was created, she was one of the six inaugural inductees.
-The LPGA recognized her induction year into the Hall of Fame of Women's Golf, 1960, as her official induction year into the LPGA Tour Hall of Fame and the World Golf Hall of Fame.
+In 1961 and 1962, Rawls was the LPGA's president.
 Following her retirement from tournament play in 1975, she became a tournament director for the LPGA Tour.
 From 1987 until 2004, she was the tournament director for the McDonald's LPGA Championship at the DuPont Country Club.
-In 1996, she was voted the Bob Jones Award, the highest honor given by the United States Golf Association in recognition of distinguished sportsmanship in golf.

-Death
+Personal life

 Rawls died in Lewes, Delaware, on October 21, 2023, at the age of 95.